 The adoption of blockchain in finance is likely to have a number of implications for financial institutions, including:

-• Collaboration: In order to develop and implement blockchain solutions, financial institutions will need to collaborate with each other and with technology providers.15
+- Collaboration: To develop and implement blockchain solutions, financial institutions must collaborate with technology providers.

-• Change management: The adoption of blockchain will require significant changes to existing systems and processes, which will need to be managed carefully.16
+- Change management: The adoption of blockchain will require significant changes to existing systems and processes, which must be managed carefully.

 What are the implications for consumers?

 The adoption of blockchain in finance is also likely to have a number of implications for consumers, including:

 Increased choice: Blockchain could give consumers more choice over how they access financial services.

 Improved security: Blockchain’s decentralized and tamper-proof ledger could make it more secure to store data and process transactions.